nefarius/Nefarius.Utilities.DeviceManagement/docs/nefarius.utilities.devicemanagement.pnp.pnpdevice.md

 [ConfigManagerException](./nefarius.utilities.devicemanagement.exceptions.configmanagerexception.md)<br>

+**Remarks:**

+This call DOES NOT invoke device and driver uninstall routines, as soon as the device is re-enumerated, it will reappear and become online.

 ### **IsVirtual(Func&lt;IPnPDevice, Boolean&gt;)**

 Walks up the [PnPDevice](./nefarius.utilities.devicemanagement.pnp.pnpdevice.md)s parents chain to determine if the top most device is root enumerated.